-AIM (carfentrazone) Site of Action: 14
+AIM, ANTIK or LONGBOW (carfentrazone) Site of Action: 14

-0.5-3.8 oz Aim EC 2L (0.008-0.06 lb ai)
+0.5-3.8 oz Aim, Antik, or Longbow EC 2L (0.008-0.06 lb ai)

 Alfalfa and Clover.
 Use in established stands.
 Controls kochia, pennycress, tansy mustard, Russian thistle, lambsquarters and others.
 Use for in between cutting and as a harvest aid for seed production.
 Do not cut forages for 21 days.
 Do not harvest seed for three days.
 Maximum cumulative rate is 2.5 oz for post treatments or 3.8 oz for harvest aid.